Scripture Reference:

 Martha went out to meet Jesus.
 Martha was very sad, “Jesus,” she said, “if you had gotten here earlier then Lazarus would not have died!”

 Jesus said to her, “Don’t worry, Martha, your brother will rise again.”
 Martha did not understand.
-She thought Jesus meant that Lazarus would be raised up at the last day when all of God’s people are resurrected.
+She thought Jesus meant that Lazarus would be raised up on the last day of the world when all of God’s people were resurrected.
 She went to go get Mary.

-Then Jesus asked someone to take him to the place where Lazarus was buried.
-When Lazarus had died the family had to take care of his body.
-In those times they put a cloth over the dead person’s head.
+Then Jesus asked someone to take Him to the place where Lazarus was buried.
+When Lazarus died, the family had to take care of his body.
+In those times, they put a cloth over the dead person’s head.
 Then they wrapped the hands and feet in strips of cloth.
-After that, they used long strips of cloth to wrap around and around the body until the person was all wrapped up.
-Sometimes they put sweet-smelling perfumes like aloes in the clothes so that the body would not stink so much.
+After that, they used long strips of cloth to wrap around the body until the person was all wrapped up.
+Sometimes, they put sweet-smelling perfumes like aloes in the clothes so that the body would not stink so much.
 They then put the body in a cave or a tomb and put a big stone over the door.
 Lots of family members were often buried in the same cave or tomb.

 “Martha, just you wait and see.
 If you believe then you will see the glory of God.”